Everyday Food Safety

 Leverage automation to reduce waste and improve operational efficiency.
 As a result, these systems help keep accurate records and boost traceability in the supply chain.

 Example: A warehouse can implement an automated inventory management system that uses RFID tags to track products as they move in and out of the facility.
-This technology not only reduces human error but also enhances traceability for recalls if needed.
+This technology not only reduces human error but also enhances recall traceability if needed.

 4. Schedule Regular Inspections and Audits